dinethsiriwardana/Php-Encryption-Decryption/README.md

 # php_encryption_decryption
-This Codes Can encrypt and encrypt your data
+This Codes Can Encrypt and Decrypt your data